tonik/docs/configuration.md

 Starter comes with simple CLI and `tonik` command, which allows you to easily fill these theme details and information.
 Simply call `vendor/bin/tonik` command in the theme root directory.
 A setup wizard will guide you through the entire process.

-> Take a note that a path to CLI file may be different if you specified custom `vendor` folder localization in `composer.json` file.
+> Important!
+When changing namespace, remember to enter new one with escaped backslashes (eg. `My\\Theme`).

 ```bash
 # Run setup wizard.
 $ vendor/bin/tonik
 ```

+> Take a note that a path to CLI file may be different if you specified custom `vendor` folder localization in `composer.json` file.

 ## Configuration Files